DecisionsDev/odm-container-samples/decisioncenter/guicustomization/README.md

 ## Introduction

-This sample shows you how to customize the Business console.
+This sample shows you how to customize the Business console using [GUI customization sample](https://www.ibm.com/docs/en/odm/9.0.0?topic=center-gui-customization) in a container environment.

-It is the ODM on k8s adaptation of the ODM on premises [GUI customization sample](https://www.ibm.com/docs/en/odm/9.0.0?topic=center-gui-customization).

 ## Running this sample in Decision Center

 ### 1) Prerequisites

-Before you begin, ensure you have one of the following **Container Platform**: Docker 24.0.x or Kubernetes 1.27+.
+Before you begin, ensure you have at least Docker 24.0.x (and optionally Kubernetes 1.25+).

 ### 2) Building the Decision Center extension JAR